lokesh-jonna/Student-performance/README.md

 ## Usage

-1. Upload student performance data.
+1. Upload student performance data such as name,age and marks then submit.
 2. Explore various analyses and visualizations, such as grade distributions, performance trends, and individual student profiles.